If you know your bags then you’d be familiar with Longchamp‘s iconic Le Pliage, a quintessential travel essential.

 On transforming Longchamp from a leather goods brand to a lifestyle brand

 We’ve had ready-to-wear collections for more than 10 years now but it’s true that we started with bags.
-The bags gave the input to the creation of our ready-to-wear collections and to the shoes.
+The bags gave the input to the creation of our ready-to-wear collections and shoes.
 At Longchamp, the ready-to-wear was the accessory, not the bag.
-But we became a lifestyle brand and we’re proud to count among big fashion brands now.
+But we became a lifestyle brand and we’re proud to count among big fashion brands.
 Just like for the bags, we’re driven by audacity and Parisian elegance.
 We always have the strong and independent yet sensual Longchamp woman in mind.
 She’s always the starting point.

 On her vision for Longchamp